Alauddinbukhari/Reliable-MFA-Protection/README.md

-# Secure-Multi-factor-Authentication
+# Reliable-MFA-Protection
-Secure Multi-factor authentication is an essential security measure that adds an extra layer of protection to user accounts beyond just using a password.
+Reliable-MFA-Protection is an essential security measure that adds an extra layer of protection to user accounts beyond just using a password.
 It is a security method that requires users to provide two or more credentials in order to verify their identity and gain access to an account or system.

 ## Instruction to run this locally.
 1. Clone this Repository.